inktrap/studyriffic/README.md

 # Done

 ~~~
+ x change consent form
+ x increase number of tasks to N + number of checks
+ x select restrictions work with ints instead of floats now
+ x test select restrictions
+ x included attention checks in studies
+ x changed selects in studies
+ x moved category and action setting keys to config module (the user only has to change those if a new feature is needed).

+ x check that PATTERNS in checks are replaced correctly
+ x include nondeceptive simple checks in studies: 2 (short studies) 3 (longer studies)
  x wrote pattern replacement logic for checks
  x if too many attention checks failed the situation and sentence is there but empty. this could be improved.
  x abort if a participant fails 2 attention checks